Prerequisites for studying FEA

 This is almost always explained in a classical example of a beam loaded with 2 forces:

 You can clearly see here, that the model is symmetric, which means that if you split it in half (as shown with the axis) you get 2 mirror images.
-Such cases allow for use of symmetry, and definition of it can be derived simply by observation.
+Such cases allow for use of symmetry, and the definition of it can be derived simply by observation.

 You can notice that in the middle of the deformed shape there will be no rotation at all, but it moved downward along the symmetry line/plane.
 This is enough to see, that symmetry boundary conditions will look like this:

-With such definition, you can simply solve half of your model, and the outcomes will be correct!
+With such a definition, you can simply solve half of your model, and the outcomes will be correct!
 This is a great benefit of symmetry, as it can greatly reduce model size.

 Of course, there must be something, as the title suggested right?
 What I was silent about before is, that in the example above not only the model and loads were symmetric.
 Also, the outcome was!